 The use of self-portraits in my work is ironic.
-Anyone that knows me, is aware of my aversion to being photographed.
+Anyone that has attempted to take my photograph is aware of my aversion to having my picture taken.
 As a female, however, the control and ability to represent myself as the subject rather than an object is appealing to me.
-In my work, I explore identity through a lens of how we affect and are affected by others with a focus on how this influences the way we see and interact with the world.
+In my work, I explore identity through a lens of how we effect and are affected by others with a focus on how this influences the way we see and interact with the world.

-For one year, each morning when I woke up, I created a water drawing on my bathroom mirror.
+For one year, each morning when I woke up and created a water drawing on my bathroom mirror.
 Before going to bed, I showered and took a photograph of my reflection in the mirror.
-The image contained the remains of the morning drawing, made evident through the steam from the shower, water, and my reflection in the mirror.
-The steam from the shower represents an unveiling of the past.
-The water is utilized to represent the past and the present in its requirement for life.
-The mirror represents a reflection of the past and present, and a glimpse of awareness that represents our potential contribution to the future.
+The image contained the remains of the morning drawing, water, and my reflection in the mirror.
+The steam from the shower unveils of the morning image while the water represents the past is a part of the present and was chosen due to its necessity for life.
+The mirror represents a reflection of the past and present and hold the image of potential futures.

-Ties between portraiture, photography and selfies is another area of interest and consideration in the creation of the images.
-The images were created as a part of my research into the examination of our interactions with others and nature and as documentation of affect.
+Ties between portraiture, photography and selfies is another area of interest and a consideration in the creation of the images.
+The works are a culmination of research examining our interactions with others and nature and provide a documentation of affect.
 They are based on an intimate look at self while holding a space to look at others in a broader context.